Multi-Persona Thinking for Bias Mitigation in Large Language Models

 \textbf{BBQ} is an English question-answering benchmark that measures stereotype bias across 11 categories, with a total of 58,492 multiple-choice questions.
 It specifically tests a model's reliance on stereotypes in different contexts.
-The formal structure of this task is detailed in our problem formulation (Section~\ref{sec:problem formulation}) with examples shown in Table~\ref{tab:bbq_example}.
+The formal structure of this task is detailed in our problem formulation (Section~\ref{sec:problem formulation}) with examples shown in Table~\ref{tab:bbq_examples}.

-\textbf{StereoSet} is a benchmark comprising 16,995 crowdsourced Context Association Tests (CAT) that measures language modeling ability and stereotype bias across four domains: gender, profession, race, and religion.
+\textbf{StereoSet} is a benchmark comprising 16,995 crowdsourced context association tests that measures language modeling ability and stereotype bias across four domains: gender, profession, race, and religion.
 The benchmark includes two task formats: \textit{word-level} (fill-in-the-blank) and \textit{sentence-level} (choose the most logical continuation).
-In its original form, each instance provides a context with three candidate associations: one stereotypical, one counter-stereotypical, and the other unrelated.
-To make our evaluation focus on bias measurement rather than general language modeling, we adapt the test set by replacing the ``unrelated'' option with an ``unknown''.
-More details are provided in Appendix~\ref{sec:dataset_details}.
+In its original setup, each instance provides a context with three candidate associations: one stereotypical, one counter-stereotypical, and one unrelated.
+To make our evaluation focus on bias measurement rather than general language modeling, we adapt the test set by replacing the ``unrelated'' option with ``unknown''.
+More details on the datasets are provided in the Appendix~\ref{sec:dataset_details}.